MK316/S2024/DLTESOL/project/README.md

 + Content: Include learning objectives, detailed app features, demonstration, shared link for the audience, expected timeframes for activities, types of activities, instructions for use, etc.
 + Q&A Session: Allow for questions from the audience to clarify any aspects of the presented apps.

+## Submission format (md files)

+Create a repository named 'G1-finalproject' (PM).
+Under this repository:

+1. Create a readme.md file.
+This is the main page of your project: PM
+2. Create link(s) of your Coding pages in the main page  (.ipynb): 2 Coders
+3. Create link(s) of your lesson plan details (lesson.md): MD

 ## 🍃 Evaluation Criteria Guideline (35 pts in total)